opencrvs/infrastructure/README.md

 - Manual Helm installation and upgrade only
 - Manual initial user configuration for MinIO, MongoDB, Elasticsearch
 - No data reset feature available
+- Any kind of secrets (Logins and passwords, etc) should be created manually

 ---